CartoDB/carto-vl-training/training-v2/07-zoom-based-styles.md

       * Since all of those cities fall in our highest quantiles bin, they are all colored light red.

     ![zoom-filter](images/training-v2-07-zoom-filter.gif)

+    Learn more about setting feature visibility according to zoom level [in this guide](https://carto.com/developers/carto-vl/guides/zoom-based-styles/#set-feature-visibility-by-zoom).

 ### Combine Zoom, Properties, and Ramp